rendleyhq/docs.rendleysdk.com/getting-started/effects.md

 # Effects

-Because we are using WebGL, we can use the GLSL shaders to create advanced effects that will be computed directly in the GPU leading to high performance.
-An effect can be something like making the clip move in waves or even be blured.
-You can also apply the effects on any of the clips added to the composition.
+With WebGL, we can utilize GLSL shaders to create advanced effects that are computed directly on the GPU, ensuring high performance.
+An effect can range from making the clip move in waves to applying a blur.
+You can apply these effects to any clips added to the composition.

 ## Example: Glow Effect

+Here’s an example of a GLSL shader for a glow effect:

 ```glsl
 precision highp float;